-Once the federal PHE ends and the 151-day extension expires, Medicare will no longer reimburse audiologists for any telehealth services.
+After December 31, 2024, Medicare will no longer reimburse audiologists for any telehealth services.
 You can enter into private pay arrangements with Medicare beneficiaries to continue providing telehealth services, if the patient agrees.
 HIPAA flexibilities, which applied to Medicare telehealth services, will also expire at the end of the federal PHE.

 Because Medicaid is a state and federal partnership program, each state Medicaid program has chosen to handle the federal PHE, and the program flexibilities it offered, differently.
 For example, all state Medicaid programs allowed some form of telepractice during the beginning of the pandemic.
 Some states began unwinding this flexibility early on, and others have maintained flexibilities throughout the entire PHE thus far, with no official policy change while the PHE is still in existence.
-Clinicians should check directly with their state Medicaid programs to see which PHE policies are still in place during the PHE, which policies will end when the PHE ends, and which policies will be made permanent beyond the PHE.
-The Centers for Medicare & Medicaid Services (CMS) can’t mandate state Medicaid programs to make the flexibilities they had during the PHE permanent.
+Clinicians should check directly with their state Medicaid programs to see which telepractice policies are still in place during the PHE, which policies will end when the PHE ends, and which policies will be made permanent beyond the PHE.
+The Centers for Medicare & Medicaid Services (CMS) can’t mandate state Medicaid programs to make certain flexibilities they had during the PHE permanent.
 However, CMS is strongly encouraging state Medicaid programs to make certain flexibilities, like telepractice, permanent going forward.

 FMAPs are used to determine the portion of matching funds states can expect from the federal government for state programs like state Medicaid programs.
 The FFCRA provided for a temporary 6.2% FMAP increase for each qualifying state’s FMAP during the PHE.
 The FMAP increase will extend through the last day of the calendar quarter in which the PHE ends.
 State Medicaid programs are eligible for a stepped reduction of the FMAP increase through the end of 2023, if they comply with certain provisions around eligibility.

 Private payers may act autonomously and don’t have to follow the same rules as government payers such as Medicare and state Medicaid programs.
 Although many private and commercial plans expanded telepractice services quickly during the pandemic, coverage has varied widely and continues to change.
 It’s important for clinicians to evaluate each payer on a case-by-case basis to determine their requirements and level of coverage both during and after the PHE.

-Most payers, including Medicare, currently reimburse providers at the same rate for both in-person and telehealth services, when covered.
+Most payers, including Medicare, currently pay providers at the same rate for both in-person and telepractice services, when covered.
 When establishing payment rates for telepractice services, ASHA recommends following that precedent, given that most telepractice services are billed using the same CPT codes for in-person services.
 Some adjustments to rates can be made to accommodate the financial needs of the patient under a written policy that applies to all patients, regardless of the type of insurance or service delivery model used.

 As payers assess their telepractice coverage after the federal or local PHEs end, they may also consider setting lower rates for services provided via telepractice.
 Although many states have passed parity laws to ensure some coverage and payment for telepractice services, many of these laws require coverage of services provided via telepractice but do not explicitly discuss payment rates.
 As a result, clinicians may see different rates between in-person and telepractice visits.
 ASHA is advocating for true payment parity between telepractice and in-person services.